Difegue/LANraragi/tools/Documentation/for-regular-users/index/docker.md

+---
+description: >-
+  Docker is the best way to install the software on remote servers.
+I don't recommand it for Desktop machines and casual users due to it being a bit complex to wield.
+---

 # Docker

 A Docker image exists for deploying LANraragi installs to your machine easily without disrupting your already-existing web server setup.